algorandfoundation/docs/docs/get-started/basics/where_to_start.md

 title: Where do I start?

-# Continue getting started

-## Setup your development Environment

-**Jason TODO:**

 ## Smart contracts & dApps

-This is the next section, which will take you straight into building a decentralized application (a “dApp”) on Algorand.
-You’ll learn how to build Alice and Bob’s NFT auction application!
+If you are interested in building an application on Algorand!

 > [Teach me how to build a dApp!](/docs/get-details/dapps/smart-contracts/)

 ## Tokenization

 This section will walk you through the basics of tokenizing assets on Algorand.
-We’ll start with showing you how Alice and Bob tokenize their NFT, then walk through creating fungible tokens, followed by security tokens.
+We’ll start with showing you how Alice and Bob tokenize their NFT, and then walk through creating fungible tokens.
 You don’t need to write smart contract code to tokenize assets on Algorand.
 Assets are a layer-1 primitive, built right into the protocol itself.

 > [I want to learn how to mint NFTs or Tokens.](/docs/get-details/asa.md){: target="_blank}